rafaelfiume/basket-tax-and-price-calculator/README.md

 Demonstrates design and Tdd techniques calculating tax and total price for shopping baskets.

-You can see the specification [here](http://rafaelfiume.github.io/basket-tax-and-price-calculator), generated from CalculateReceiptDetailsTest sour``ce code and automatically updated when pushing code into master.
+You can see the specification [here](http://rafaelfiume.github.io/basket-tax-and-price-calculator), generated from CalculateReceiptDetailsTest source code and automatically updated when pushing code into master.

 ## Running the application locally (Requires Java 8)